ihucos/zpkg/README.md

 I'ts basically a small wrapper around [plash](https://github.com/ihucos/plash)

 ## Why?
 There are too many package managers, so I wrote another one.
-And I want to get more self-righteous comments on hacker news
+I also want to see discussions on hacker news about proper READMEs.

 ## Is this a serious project?
 Dead serious.